ladpriteshkumar/Interview-Question-Answer/Angular/ReadMe.md

 Promises are simpler and best for one‑time async operations like a single HTTP request.

+### What is forkJoin used for?
+A: forkJoin runs multiple observables in parallel and emits once all complete, making it useful for loading several independent API calls together.

 ## what is data binding in Angular ?

 ## what is dependancy injection in Angular ?